michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README_D2RL_Train.md

 num_workers: 12 # The number of workers used for training, please set it to the number of CPU cores
 clip_reward_threshold: 100 # The reward clipping threshold
 ```
+For the proposed D2RL training experiments, the episode reward will converge to around 80, which normally takes around 20-30 minutes.

 ## 3. Export the trained RLlib agent to a PyTorch model
 Users will need to modify several arguments in the `rllib_model_export.py` file: